TonyTheSlacker/flappybirdcsharp/README.md

 2. **Open flappy bird tesst.sln in Visual Studio.**

-3. **Set the configuration to Release.**

-Press F5 to build and run.
+3. **Set the configuration to Release and press F5 to build and run.**